mikeferguson/ros2_cookbook/rclcpp/pcl.md

 work with any type of cloud (for instance, XYZ points only, XYZRGB, or even XYZI), but adds a bit of complexity in accessing the data in the cloud.

-In ROS1, there was a simpler PointCloud message, but this has been [deprecated](https://github.com/ros2/common_interfaces/issues/105) and will be removed in ROS2-G.
+In ROS 1, there was a simpler PointCloud message, but this has been [deprecated](https://github.com/ros2/common_interfaces/issues/105) and will be removed in ROS 2 Galactic.

 ## Using the PointCloud2Iterator